 - The area you’re holding the device

 What Is The SDK?

 If you buy the Developer’s Kit or V2 you get access to Lelo’s Software Development Kit, where you can design your own app for Android or iPhone to use with your own F1s.

 Your only limits are your imagination and the hardware.

-Just off the top of my head, I would love to make an app that can sync up the sonic wave module to a music app so it “plays” in time with my favorite songs.
+Just off the top of my head, I would love to make an app that can sync up the sonic wave technology to a music app so it “plays” in time with my favorite songs.

 Unfortunately for me, that’s far above my skill level, but who knows?
 Fingers crossed maybe someone will publish an app that does just that.